deepgram/web-next/content/blog/posts/python-virtual-environments/index.md

 ---
-title: Virtual Environments in Python
+title: "Virtual Environments in Python"
-description: Learn about why it's important to use virtual environments in Python, how to create one and use them in your next project.
+description: "Learn about why it's important to use virtual environments in Python, how to create one and use them in your next project."
 date: 2022-02-14
 cover: https://res.cloudinary.com/deepgram/image/upload/v1644600894/blog/2022/02/python-virtual-environments/Setting-Up-Your-Python-Developer-Environment%402x.jpg
 authors: